Amphitheatre of Pompeii: Gladiatorial contests

 The preservation of Pompeii and its amphitheatre has given insights into the gladiatorial culture of Rome.
 Painted posters on the walls of the amphitheatre have been uncovered depicting gladiators accompanied by slogans and nicknames, evoking shades of the modern posters, billboards, and banners depicting today's sports stars and celebrities.
 Some of the posters would be repainted over to state the outcomes of the major events.
 For example, one poster declares a gladiator to be the "Heart throb of the girls."
 A recovered fresco depicts the end of a fight, with the losing gladiator awaiting his fate.

-One of the most notable events in the amphitheatre's history occurred around 59 AD, when a deadly brawl occurred between Pompeiians and residents of Nuceria during games in the amphitheatre, resulting in a 10-year ban on such events here.
-Some events like beast hunting and athletic competition were still allowed to take place.
-This may have been due to the intervention of empress Poppaea Sabina and a local magistrate.
+One of the most notable events in the amphitheatre's history occurred around 59 AD, when a deadly brawl occurred between Pompeiians and residents of Nuceria during games in the amphitheatre, resulting in a 10-year ban on such events there.
+Some events like beast hunting and athletic competition were still allowed to take place, possibly due to the intervention of empress Poppaea Sabina and a local magistrate.